No Domain Controller Authenticating Users — Total AD Authentication Outage

 - Restart the Kerberos Key Distribution Center (KDC) service on each DC ('Restart-Service kdc') if Kerberos-specific authentication failures persist after other fixes.

-- Validate resolution by running 'nltest /dsgetdc:<domain_name>' from a client and confirming a DC is returned, then test a domain user login.
+- Validate resolution by running 'nltest /dsgetdc:<domain_name>' from a client and confirming a DC is returned, 'nltest /sc_verify:<domain_name>' returns 'Secure channel to <DC> is good', 'dcdiag /test:all' passes, and a domain user can log in successfully.

 Prevention